pustotnik/zenmake/docs/buildconf-taskparams.rst

 """""""""""""""""""""
     One or more names from ``libs`` to monitor changes.

-    For an example, a project has used some system library 'superlib' and once this library was upgraded by a system package manager.
+    For example, a project has used some system library 'superlib' and once this library was upgraded by a system package manager.
 After that the building of the project will not make a relink with the new version of 'superlib' if no changes in the project which can trigger such a relink.